 An impressive medieval castle, situated right in the middle of modern Toronto, the Casa Loma is quite a picture – inside and out!

-Visitors can look forward to guided tours – either live or audio – through the castle’s massive building.
+Visitors can join guided tours – either live or audio – through the massive building.
 Then, you can enjoy some time in the extensive gardens, taking in the unimaginable beauty!

-Alternatively, you can simply book an Escape Room game inside the castle.
-Join a bunch of fun people and see if you can solve mysteries throughout the castle rooms.
+You can also book an escape room game inside the castle.
+Join a bunch of people and see if you can solve mysteries throughout the castle rooms.